 Background

 The Veterans, Seniors and Human Services Levy (VSHSL) Implementation Plan is the third of three plans required by the VSHSL Ballot Measure Ordinance (Ordinance 18555).
-That ordinance placed the VSHSL on the November 2017 ballot in King County and, pending voter approval of that measure, the ordinance required transmittal of an implementation plan to govern the VSHSL’s expenditures and operations.
+That Ordinance placed the VSHSL on the November 2017 ballot in King County, set out the targeted populations and types of services the levy proceeds would fund and the governance structures, including an implementation plan to govern the VSHSL’s expenditures and operations.

 Demonstrating their commitment to honoring our veterans and improving the quality of life across King County, the voters resoundingly approved the VSHSL by 68 percent.